ResidentEvilMachinelearning/MIFTSVMRD-Code/README.md

 This package is a MATLAB implementation of ["Handling Multi-Class Problem by Intuitionistic Fuzzy Twin Support Vector Machines Based on
-Relative Density Information", Salim Rezvani and Junhao Wu].
+Relative Density Information"].
 You can train the M-IFTSVM-RD model on your dataset for multi-classification problems.

 The M-IFTSVM-RD approximates the probability density distribution in multi-dimensional continuous space by computing the K-nearest-neighbor distance of each training sample.